Lume

 Sketching to Solve

-Early on, I used rapid paper sketches to explore layout ideas and interactions.
-These low-fidelity wireframes allowed me to quickly test different concepts before moving into digital prototyping
+I began with rapid paper sketches to explore layout ideas and interaction patterns.
+Working in low fidelity allowed me to test different ways of organizing notes, tasks, and progress indicators before committing to digital designs

 Digital Wireframes